 So, what does it take to be a Cloud Professional?
 You always want to start by identifying what your interests are and what motivates you to get up in the morning.
 Is it Database Management, Security, Systems, Machine Learning, Analytics, or Architecture?
 Start by setting some targets and goals if you want to get ahead.
 The certificates would helps you a long way in your cloud and professional IT journey, if you use them correctly.
-For your surprise, while studying for an exam, you discover new tools and services that you wouldn't use otherwise in your day to day role.
+To your surprise, while studying for an exam, you discover new tools and services that you wouldn't use otherwise in your day-to-day role.
 It's a useful tactic to explore what other cool stuff is being offered by the cloud vendors.

 Below are some of the Popular certification exams from Azure and AWS, side-by-side that would help you set your foot in the door.

 Azure Fundamentals (AZ-900) or AWS Cloud Practitioner (CLF-C01)

 Both Azure Fundaments and AWS Cloud Practitioner are the first exams in the Cloud Certification list of each vendor which you should definitely go for if you are passionate about cloud technology.
 It tests your fundamental knowledge about cloud and introduces you to the terminology and some of the offerings of that particular cloud vendor.

 Azure Administrator Associate (AZ-104), AWS SysOps Administrator (SOA-C01), or GCP Associate Cloud Engineer

 There is no pre-requisite for any of the three exams though, however, it's highly recommended to take fundaments exams so that you can at least clear your basics before diving in too deep.
 All of these associate-level exams teach you all about implementing, managing, monitoring, and orchestrating cloud services.
 Put this second exam on your list!